-The Bonds are being issued to refund on a long term basis \$99,220,000 of Commercial Paper issued for the Water and Wastewater System.
+The Bonds are being issued to refund on a long term basis \$125,000,000 of Commercial Paper issued for the Electric Utility System.
 Proceeds of the Bonds will also be used to pay costs of issuance.
-The Bonds are the first series of Parity Water/Wastewater Obligations to be issued under the Master Ordinance.
-The City has decided to discontinue financing for the Electric Light and Power System and the Water and Wastewater System on a combined basis.
+The Bonds are the first series of Parity Electric Utility Obligations to be issued under the Master Ordinance.
+The City has determined to discontinue financing for the Electric Light and Power System and the Water and Wastewater System on a combined basis.
 Pursuant to the Master Ordinance no additional revenue obligations shall be issued on a parity with the Prior First Lien Obligations or the Prior Subordinate Lien Obligations.
-At such time as the Prior First Lien Obligations, Prior Subordinate Lien Obligations and the Commercial Paper Obligations have been fully paid or discharged in a manner that such obligations are no longer deemed to be Outstanding under the terms of their respective ordinances and by law, all revenue obligations then Outstanding shall be Parity Water/Wastewater Obligations, Previously Issued Separate Lien Obligations or obligations subordinate to the Parity Water/Wastewater Obligations then Outstanding, and shall be payable only from and secured only by a lien on and pledge of the Net Revenues of the Water and Wastewater System and the revenues deposited to the credit of the accounts and funds established and maintained in the ordinances providing for their issuance.
-The Master Ordinance has revised the terms for the issuance of Parity Water/Wastewater Obligations and the covenants and security provisions related thereto.
-The City must comply with the covenants and security provisions relating to the Prior First Lien Obligations and Prior Subordinate Lien Obligations while any such obligations remain outstanding.
+At such time as the Prior First Lien Obligations, Prior Subordinate Lien Obligations and the Commercial Paper Obligations have been fully paid or discharged in a manner that such obligations are no longer deemed to be Outstanding under the terms of their respective ordinances and by law, all revenue obligations then Outstanding, and shall be payable only from and secured only by a lien on and pledge of the Net Revenues of the Electric Utility System and the revenues deposited to the credit of the accounts and funds established and maintained in the ordinances providing for their issuance.
+The Master Ordinance has revised the terms for the issuance of Parity Electric Utility Obligations and the covenants and security provisions related thereto.
+The City must comply with the covenants and security provisions relating to the Prior First Lien Obligations and Prior Subordinate Lien Obligations and Prior Subordinate Lien Obligations and Prior Subordinate Lien Obligations remain outstanding.

-The City intends to issue revenue obligations secured solely by the Electric Light and Power System revenues in the fall pursuant to a master ordinance; the terms and provisions of which may differ substantially from those of the Master Ordinance.
 There are no "Separate Lien Obligations" currently outstanding with respect to the Electric Light and Power System.
-As noted under "Debt Payable from Systems Revenues" herein approximately \$2.3 billion of Prior First Lien Obligations and Prior Subordinate Lien Obligations were outstanding as of March 1, 2000 and no assurances can be given as to when or if such obligations will be defeased or paid so as to allow the Bonds to be first lien obligations of the Net Revenues of the Water and Wastewater System.
+As noted under "Debt Payable from Systems Revenues" herein approximately \$2.21 billion of Prior First Lien Obligations and Prior Subordinate Lien Obligations were outstanding as of December 31, 2000 and no assurances can be given as to when or if such obligations will be defeased or paid so as to allow the Bonds to be first lien obligations of the Net Revenues of the Electric Utility System.